 On the Internet

-2. Tickets for the Borghese Gallery without queues
+2. Skip-the-line entrance to the Borghese Gallery

 This is undoubtedly a good option for the traveler who does not want to miss this wonderful collection without having to pay extra for a professional guide.
 If this is the option that suits you best, I recommend that you get well informed about what you are going to see before the visit, to get the most out of this unique collection in the world.